 Does taking St. John’s wort in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if St. John’s wort can cause behavior or learning issues for the child.
+Studies have not been done to see if St. John’s wort can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking St. John’s wort:

-St. John’s Wort has not been well studied to see how it might affect male fertility (ability to get a partner pregnant) or increase the chance of birth defects above the background risk.
-There are case reports of sexual difficulties (reduced desire or ability to perform) in people taking St. John’s Wort; similar things were reported in laboratory animals studies.
-Experimental laboratory data have suggested that St. John’s Wort might have spermicidal effects (kill sperm or reduce ability to swim towards the egg).
-In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+St. John’s wort has not been well studied to see how it might affect male fertility (ability to make healthy sperm) or increase the chance of birth defects above the background risk.
+There are case reports of sexual difficulties (reduced desire or ability to perform) in men taking St. John’s wort; similar things were reported in laboratory animal studies.
+Experimental laboratory data have suggested that St. John’s wort might have spermicidal effects (kill sperm or reduce ability to swim towards the egg).
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.